My Research Projects

 Birefringence of Packing Tape

-- Supervisor: Dr. Aaron Slepkov
+- Supervisor: Prof. Aaron Slepkov

 - Location: Trent University, Peterborough, ON, Canada